approvals/Approvals.NodeJS/readme.md

 });
 ```

-Or if you need to use multiple reporters.
+If you have the need to execute multiple reporters on a single failure.

+Say you made an "awesomeDiffReporter" and wanted it to run that in combination with a "notifyTheBossViaEmailReporter" you can use the MultiReporter like below.

 ```javascript
 var approvals = require('approvals');